mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 after sampling a large number of individuals their rarefaction curves will asymptote to the same value.
 Since they have different evennesses the shapes of the curves will differ.
-Therefore, selecting a number of individuals to cutoff the rarefaction curve isn\'t allowing a researcher to compare samples based on richness, but their diversity.
+Therefore, selecting a number of individuals to cutoff the rarefaction curve isn't allowing a researcher to compare samples based on richness, but their diversity.
 Another alternative method where the richness estimate is not sensitive to sampling effort is to use parametric estimators of richness using the